-After initial setup, users will have the ability to re-generate a bootstrap API key via the server setup screen.
+After initial setup, you will have the ability to re-generate a bootstrap API key via the server setup screen.

-Users then go through the same Time, Network, Network Security, Storage, and Registration pages as for standard engines:
+Navigate through the Time, Network, Network Security, Storage, and Registration sections and apply your configurations:

-In the Network Security page, the KeyStore/HTTPs configuration must be used to configure the TLS certificate of the inbound HTTPs interface (nginx) of the DCT engine.
+In the Network Security page, the KeyStore/HTTPs configuration must be used to configure the TLS certificate of the inbound HTTPs interface (nginx) of the DCT appliance.
 This replaces the need to configure an ingress for Kubernetes deployments.

-The Trust Store configuration can be used to configure certificate authorities that DCT should trust when verifying TLS connections to Engines or Hyperscale orchestrators, which will be connected to this DCT Engine.
+The Trust Store configuration can be used to configure certificate authorities that DCT should trust when verifying TLS connections to Engines or Hyperscale orchestrators, which will be connected to the DCT appliance.
 This replaces the manual edits to values.yaml for Kubernetes deployments.